-Oracle8i is an object-relational database management system (ORDBMS), which means that users can define additional kinds of data, specifying both the
+Oracle8i was an object-relational database management system (ORDBMS), which means that users could define additional kinds of data, specifying both the

 structure of the data and the ways of operating on the data and use these types within the relational model.
-This approach adds value to the data stored within a database.
+This approach added value to the data stored within a database.

 User-defined data types make it easier for application developers to work with complex data such as images, audio, and video.